Malod219/OpenSourceRealmsBot/README.md

 Please note, to add/remove channels from recieving forum posts(RSS posts) you must be Administrator and all commands in Administrator.py require Administrator permissions.

 Use >help to get help once added.

+I do not recommend using this bot as it lacks many features that exist in MZBot.
+Please checkout my MZBot repository if you want a more useful codebase to rip